r-radwan/Artificial-Intelligence-Project/BITI1113/README.md

 - Best case scenario — she could use her project to help others
 - Worst case scenario — it gave her a much needed mental escape

 ## D.   PROJECT STRUCTURE

-The following directory is our structure of our project:
-## D.   PROJECT STRUCTURE

 The following directories are our structure of our project: